Our London travel tips

 The hustle and bustle of the city

-As London’s premier entertainment district, there’s a reason that we chose Soho as the site for our first location in town.
+As London’s premier entertainment district, there’s a reason that we chose Soho as the site for our first pop-up store.
 But there’s plenty more to see on its narrow streets, with world-class shopping and independently owned boutiques and restaurants everywhere you look.
 Its central location makes it a true melting pot and a gathering place for the makers and shakers of the city.
-Whilst you’re strolling around, be sure to swing by 15 Bateman Street!

 The Blind Pig